Toastdeib/ppl-webapp-rest-api/README.md

 A representation of a user account, with the following properties:

+- **ID**: An ID for the account which gets generated when the account is created.
+Account IDs are 6-byte hex strings (12 characters) and are guaranteed to be unique.
 - **Username**: The name used to log into the system.
 Usernames **must** be between 4 and 30 characters, and may **only** consist of alphanumeric characters and underscores.
 Usernames are guaranteed to be unique.
 - **Password**: The password used in conjunction with the username for authentication.
 Passwords will be hashed with salt for database storage and have a minimum length of 6 with no character restrictions.
-- **ID**: An ID for the account which gets generated when the account is created.
-Account IDs are 8-byte hex strings (16 characters) and are guaranteed to be unique.
 - **Permissions**: An array of permissions associated with the account.
 These will be represented internally by bitmask values defined by the [permission constant](#permission), and exposed to clients as boolean flags.
-- **Challenger ID**: The ID of the challenger associated with this account.
-This ID will only exist on the account if the user is a challenger.
-- **Leader ID**: The ID of the leader associated with this account.
-This ID will only exist on the account if the user is a leader.

 ## Challenger

 A representation of a PPL challenger, with the following properties:

-- **ID**: An ID for the challenger which maps to the challenger ID field of an account.
-Challenger IDs are 6-byte hex strings (12 characters), are guaranteed to be unique, and have a one-to-one mapping to accounts.
+- **ID**: An ID for the challenger which gets generated when the challenger is created.
+Challenger IDs are 8-byte hex strings (16 characters), are guaranteed to be unique, and have a one-to-one mapping to accounts.
 - **Event:** The PPL event the challenger belongs to.
 When a user logs in, if a challenger does not exist for their ID on the current event, a new one will be created.
+- **Account ID**: The ID of the account this challenger belongs to.
 - **Display name**: The name that shows on the challenger's dashboard and in the challenger list when leaders are selecting someone to add to their queue.
 This property is customizable and will default to the associated account's username, but has fewer character restrictions.
 Display names are guaranteed to be unique.
-- **Bingo board**: A 2D array representing the challenger's board for signature bingo.
-As the set of leaders with each new PPL event, this property will be created the first time it's requested by a client rather than when a challenger is created so it can be cleared between events.
+- **Bingo board**: A 2D array representing the challenger's board for Signature Bingo.

 ## Leader

 A representation of a PPL gym leader, with the following properties:

-- **ID**: An ID for the leader which maps to the leader ID field of an account.
-Leader IDs are 6-byte hex strings (12 characters), are guaranteed to be unique, and have a one-to-many mapping to accounts to support multi-battle leaders.
+- **ID**: An ID for the leader.
+Leader IDs are 8-byte hex strings (16 characters), are guaranteed to be unique, and have a one-to-many mapping to accounts to support multi-battle leaders.
 - **Event:** The PPL event the leader belongs to.
+- **Account IDs**: An array of IDs of accounts this leader belongs to.
+This array will normally have a single entry, but it can have two for multi-battle leaders.
 - **Leader name**: The leader's full name, including the epithet (e.g. "Leopold, the Masterful Magician").
 This property is immutable and is used for display on the leader's dashboard and the trainer card.
 - **Badge name**: The leader's badge name (e.g. "Illusion Emblem").
 This property is immutable and is used for display on the leader's dashboard and the trainer card.
 - **Bio**: The leader's biographical blurb (example omitted because they're long).
 This property is immutable and is used for display on the leader's dashboard and the trainer card.
 - **Tagline**: The leader's badge tagline (e.g. "See through Leopold's trickery to earn the Illusion Emblem!").
 This property is immutable and is used for display on the leader's dashboard and the trainer card.
 - **Battle difficulties**: The battle difficulty tiers the leader supports, represented by the `battleDifficulty` bitmask defined by the [battleDifficulty constant](#battledifficulty).
 This can be a single value from the bitmask or a combination of multiple values.
 - **Battle formats**: The battle formats the leader supports, represented by the `battleFormat` bitmask defined by the [battleFormat constant](#battleformat).
 This can be a single value from the bitmask or a combination of multiple values.
 - **Battle code**: A custom battle code that can be defined by the leader.
-If a code is set, it will be used for **all** of the leader's battles; otherwise, the system will generate random codes on a per-battle basis.
+If a code is set, it will be used for **all** of the leader's battles; otherwise, the system will use the randomly generated codes from the battle objects.
-- **Queue open**: A flag indicating whether the leader is currently accepting challengers.
-This flag is only dynamic for PPL Online events; for in-person events, it will always be `true`.
-- **Twitch handle**: The leader's Twitch username for linking to their stream if they're streaming battles.
-This field is only used for PPL Online events.
-- **Queue open text**: The leader's customized text for when they open their queue.
-This field is only used for PPL Online events and is optional; if specified, it overrides the default generic text that gets used otherwise.
-- **Queue close text**: The leader's customized text for when they close their queue.
-This field is only used for PPL Online events and is optional; if specified, it overrides the default generic text that gets used otherwise.

 ## Battle